shapeoko/Docs/content/zaxis.md

 ####Threaded Rod

 [![threaded rod, flexible coupler and nuts shown with ruler](tPictures/so_z_axis_dimensions_4.jpg)](content/tPictures/so_z_axis_dimensions_8.jpg)

-**Note:** Check your rod's straightness (one way is by rolling it on a flat surface) before assembly and check to see that the threaded rod runs smoothly on the Delrin Lead nut --- if it doesn't, run the nut along the rod until it does.
-Using a drill is one option.
-Be certain the nut is free of debris or other materials.

 Compare the threaded rod (**\#6**) to the assembly thread on one M8 Hex Nut (**\#14**) threading the latter far enough down to allow room for the flanged bearing, a second hex nut and for the threaded rod (and the stepper motor shaft) to be just short of half-way into the flexible coupler (**\#2**).
 Insert the threaded rod into the bearing, add the second M8 hex nut and tighten them with two wrenches, being careful not to bend the rod.